Lemon Elderflower Cake Recipe

 A lemon elderflower cake decorated with slices of lemon

-• Make sure your cake ingredients are at room temperature.
+Make sure all ingredients are at room temperature for a smooth batter

 Buttermilk Cake Recipe